Diagnosing Lupus and Lupus Tests

 - Echocardiogram: Sound waves used in this test produce images of your beating heart in real time.
 It can suggest problems with valves and other parts of your heart.

-It is very common for lupus to affect the kidneys negatively in many ways.
-Treatments will vary based on the type of damage that occurs.
-In some cases, testing a small sample of the kidney tissue will help determine the best treatment and course of action to be taken.
+It is very common for lupus to affect the kidneys.
+In some cases, testing a small sample (biopsy) of the kidney tissue will help determine the best treatment and course of action to be taken.
 A needle or small incision is usually used to obtain this sample.

 Some Questions to Ask After a Lupus Diagnosis